 A week ago a hailstorm hit the Langkloof, just ten days after an earlier hailstorm.
 By now most top fruit producers in the Langkloof have some hail damage, whether incurred during the first or the second storm.
 Producers and exporters are reticent to quantify the extent of hail damage at this stage, but it varies widely, with reports of farms with losses of up to 60% or 70%.

-As hail storms go, this one’s effect was very localised – on one part of his farm a large topfruit producer of the Langkloof estimates 30% damage, at the other end only 3%.
+As hail storms go, this one’s effect was very localized – on one part of his farm a large top fruit producer of the Langkloof estimates 30% damage, at the other end only 3%.
 It appears to have concentrated on the lower, western end of the Langkloof, around Krakeel and Joubertina, while an apple farm at Louterwater (which is very close to Krakeel) reports no hail damage.

-Gysbert du Toit, marketing manager of Dutoit Agri, which has large-scale investments in the Langkloof, confirms that their farms suffered minimal damage at levels which are wholly manageable.
+Gysbert du Toit, marketing manager of Dutoit Agri, which has large-scale investments in the Langkloof, confirms that their farms suffered minimal damage at levels that are wholly manageable.

 Red varieties are due to be harvested from next week onwards, as apple producers wrap up the Royal Gala harvest.
 Golden Delicious is also next in the line-up, while release dates for Forelle have not yet been received.